Create a Marketplace Package

 • Interstitial: A full-screen ad that covers the entire interface of the host app.

-• Not interstitial: An ad that doesn't cover the entire interface of the host app or site, such as a banner or popup ad.
+• Not Interstitial: An ad that doesn't cover the entire interface of the host app or site, such as a banner or popup ad.

 17. To target specific operating system and browsers, in the Targeting (optional) section, expand Environment and configure the following options: